 Kate Maddox received her master’s degree in psychology from Phillips Graduate University in 2013 in the marriage and family therapy program.
 Kate specializes in addiction and co-occurring disorders.
 She has worked in a wide variety of clinical settings, including residential treatment centers for drug and alcohol addiction, family counseling centers, juvenile facilities, and private practice.

 Kate incorporates cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), narrative therapy and family systems in her therapeutic practice.
 Kate facilitates weekly groups on DBT, narrative therapy and journaling.
 In addition to working as a therapist, Kate has been a journalist for nearly 30 years and believes in the power of writing to help clients express themselves and transform their lives.

 Director of Business Development and Clinical Outreach

-She is a graduate of both Skidmore College and Hunter College School of Social Work, and has over 20 years of experience in providing clinical treatment to adults, adolescents, couples, families and groups.
-She formerly had private psychotherapy practices in New York City and Greenwich, CT., was a consultant to Columbia University’s Mailman School of Public Health and an Adjunct Professor in Marymount Manhattan’s Department of Psychology.
+She is a graduate of the Skidmore College and Hunter College School of Social Work and boasts over 20 years of experience in providing clinical treatment to people of all ages from adolescents to adults.
+She also works with couples, families, and groups.
+Previously, she operated several private psychotherapy practices in New York and Greenwich, CT.
+Laura also served as a consultant to the Columbia University’s Mailman School of Public Health and her experience also includes the role of an Adjunct Professor in Marymount Manhattan’s Department of Psychology.